Gates Foundation gives $1.4bn climate help to smallholder farmers

-SHARM EL-SHEIKH: The Bill & Melinda Gates Foundation has pledged $1.4 billion to help smallholder farmers cope with the impacts of climate change, part of efforts at global climate talks in Egypt to scale up supply of so-called adaptation finance.
+SHARM EL-SHEIKH, (Egypt): The Bill & Melinda Gates Foundation has pledged $1.4 billion to help smallholder farmers cope with the impacts of climate change, part of efforts at global climate talks in Egypt to scale up supply of so-called adaptation finance.

 The world is currently not doing enough to help poorer nations withstand the effects of global warming, the United Nations said last week.
 By 2030, the annual financing need will be $340 billion, it added.